xtuml/training/courses/System Modeling with the xtUML Editor/Start using the tool/Welcome Page/Welcome Page Quiz.md

 __Type:__  Radio Buttons

-__Question:__  Which one of the following topic is not accessible from Welcome Page
+__Question:__  Which one of the following topics is not accessible from Welcome Page

 __Choices:__
   - A: Quick Start